 - exercising regularly

-- avoiding any food or drink that can be a trigger
+- avoiding any food or drink that may be a trigger, such as alcohol

-Vestibular rehabilitation may help if the condition is severe as well as with regular or particularly bad episodes.
+Vestibular rehabilitation therapy (VRT) may help in general if the condition is severe, as well as with regular or particularly bad symptoms.
 This treatment can include exercises to stabilize the gaze and improve the ability of the eyes to track movement.
 It can also incorporate tasks to improve balance and hand-eye coordination.

-During a migraine episode, many people will find that lying down in a dark room or sleeping can help.
+Many people may find that lying down in a dark room or sleeping can help reduce migraine symptoms.

-Taking over-the-counter pain or nausea-relief medication at the first sign of migraine may reduce the severity of the episode.
+Taking over-the-counter pain or nausea-relief medication at the first sign of symptoms may also reduce the severity of the symptoms.

-Vestibular migraine is a serious, disorientating condition that can make people feel too unwell to complete basic tasks, such as sleeping, walking, or driving.
+Vestibular migraine can be serious and disorientating.
+It can make people feel too unwell to complete basic tasks, such as sleeping, walking, or driving.

-Getting to know personal triggers, consulting a doctor about medication and self-care, and making lifestyle changes can reduce the episodes of vestibular migraine and ensure a good recovery.
+Getting to know personal triggers, consulting a doctor about medication and self-care, and making lifestyle changes can reduce the frequency of vestibular migraine symptoms and ensure a good recovery.